 Justice secretary Humza Yousaf has announced an £825,000 training scheme to assist police officers in dealing with domestic abuse.
 This announcement comes as the Domestic Abuse (Scotland) Act 2018 prepares to come in to force early next year.
 Mr Yousaf described the introduction of the Act as “an important step towards increasing awareness of the full extent of domestic abuse for victims and those around them”.

-[Update: in February 2019, Alexis Harper was invited on to BBC Radio Ulster’s Talkback show to discuss domestic abuse legislation as Northern Ireland is the only jurisdiction in the UK which does not have a version of the Domestic Abuse Act.
-You can hear the conversation on that programme from the 1:08:50 point of that show here.]
+[Update: in February 2019, Alexis Harper was invited on to BBC Radio Ulster’s Talkback show to discuss domestic abuse legislation as Northern Ireland is the only jurisdiction in the UK which does not have a version of the Domestic Abuse Act.]

 What is the Domestic Abuse Act intended to cover?

 The Act creates an offence with respect to the engaging by a person in a course of behaviour which is abusive towards that person’s partner or ex-partner.

 The new law covers not only spouses, civil partners and cohabitants but also people in intimate personal relationships who do not live together.

 As well as physical abuse, it will cover other forms of psychological abuse and coercive and controlling behaviour that cannot be easily prosecuted under the existing law.

 What constitutes abusive behaviour under the Domestic Abuse Act?